 Located in the School of Law on the Minneapolis campus, the two-story St. Thomas More Chapel features colored art-glass windows, seating for more than 100 and a striking bronze crucifix.
 A meditation room overlooking the chapel on the second floor provides a quiet respite and a place for reflection.

-The University of St. Thomas libraries (including the Law Library) contain more than 700,000 volumes.
-Our growing electronic library now provides anytime/anywhere access to 114,000 electronic book titles, 14,000 audio-video resources, and access to about 58,000 electronic and print journals.
-In addition, the libraries provide students and faculty with access to over 383 electronic databases.
-The O’Shaughnessy-Frey and Keffer Libraries support student scholarship and faculty research by integrating technology, electronic and print collections and research assistance and instruction from librarians and technical staff.
+The University of St. Thomas libraries' print collections (including the Law Library) contain more than 700,000 volumes.
+Our growing electronic library now provides anytime/anywhere access to 114,000 electronic book titles, 58,000 electronic and print journals, 383 electronic databases and over 77,000 streaming audio and video items.
+These collections support student scholarship and faculty research through the integration of technology, electronic and print content with research assistance and instruction from librarians and technical staff.

 The O’Shaughnessy-Frey Library Center is the principle library on the main campus, housing (in addition to the general and reference collections) the university Archives and Special Collections Department.
-The latter contains the Celtic Collection, one of the most outstanding collections of its type in this country, and a notable collection of Hilaire Belloc and G.K.
+The latter contains the Celtic Collection, one of the most outstanding collections of its type in this country, and a notable collection of the work of Hilaire Belloc and G.K.
 Chesterton.
 Its coffee shop, expanded comfortable seating and spaces for group work have made the OSF Library a favorite campus location for research and studying, used by an average of 60,000 people a month during the academic year.

 Charles J. Keffer Library

-The Charles J. Keffer Library, located in Opus Hall on the Minneapolis campus, is the library for the School of Education, graduate programs in the Opus College of Business, and the Graduate School of Professional Psychology.
-The Keffer Library serves the scholarly needs of the graduate student population of the University of St. Thomas.
+The Charles J. Keffer Library, located in Opus Hall on the Minneapolis campus, serves the College of Education, Leadership and Counseling, and the Opus College of Business, and is the library that is largely responsible for meeting the scholarly needs of the graduate student population of the University of St. Thomas.